 Learn More »

-This new study presents an exciting opportunity for the City and its residents to re-evaluate old policies and improve them in a large and open area of the city.
-The overall goal of City staff is to help make Provo better through its Neighborhoods, and the belief is that this can be achieved for the west side, by formulating a more detailed plan that will protect the interests of the City and its residents, allowing for responsible development opportunities for various housing types and commercial nodes, while providing cohesive and usable open space amenities to soften and enhance the quality of living in this part of Provo City.
+This study presents an exciting opportunity for the City and its residents to evaluate existing policies and create a detailed plan that will protect the interests of the City and its residents, allowing for responsible development opportunities for various housing types and commercial nodes, while providing cohesive and usable open space amenities to soften and enhance the quality of life in this part of Provo City.

 The process of creating a Franklin Neighborhood Plan began on May 7, 2014 with a kickoff meeting to the neighborhood at Franklin Elementary School.
 Around fifty residents, business owners, and landlords helped describe the things they like about Franklin and the issues that should be addressed for the future.